 Both the Absolute and Total Clean have a direct-drive cleaner head which has a more powerful brush bar.
 The V6 Absolute does not come with the soft roll cleaner head for hard floors though, so for this choose either the Fluffy or Total Clean.

 There you have it!
-A list of our top cordless vacuum cleaners and a complete guide to choosing the right model.
+A list of the best cordless vacuum cleaners and a complete guide to choosing the right model.

 Before we sign-off for this post, it’s probably a good idea to talk a bit more about the advantages and disadvantages of cordless models.